mpatchesny/datingApp/README.md

 # datingApp

-Tinder-like dating app created for university assingment.
+Tinder-like dating app created for university assingment and developed further for my portfolio.

 ## Note